wighawag/ora/readme.md

 #### .info(text?)

 Stop the spinner, change it to a blue `ℹ` and persist the current text, or `text` if provided.
 Returns the instance.

-#### .isSpinning

-A boolean of whether the instance is currently spinning.

 #### .stopAndPersist(options?)